isa-ulisboa/greends-fads-exercises/fads_ex_04_markdown.md

 ## 2. Format Titles (headings)
 To set titles, you use the the cardinal character: `#`.
-The number of cardinals define the level of the title.
+The number of cardinals defines the level of the title.
 ```
 # This is a main (first level) title
 ```